 Background

-In qSIP2 we use resampling of the weighted average densities (WADs) to obtain the confidence intervals of the WADs within replicates of a type (unlabeled vs labeled) as well as in the shift of average WADs between types.
-The resampling is a simple bootstrap procedure where the source WADs for each feature_id are sampled with replacement \(n\) times.
+In qSIP2, we use resampling of weighted average densities (WADs) to estimate confidence intervals both within replicate groups (unlabeled vs. labeled) and for the shift in mean WADs between these groups.
+This is done using a simple bootstrap procedure, where the source WADs for each feature_id are repeatedly sampled with replacement \(n\) times.

 Resampling in R